MarekWadinger/tf2ss/README.md

 **Want MATLAB-consistent results?** Our implementation produces identical results to MATLAB's `tf2ss` function.

-**tf2ss solves all these problems** with a pure Python implementation that's easy to install and works everywhere Python does!
+**tf2ss solves all these problems** with a Python implementation that's easy to install and works everywhere Python does—no compilers, no manual builds, just `pip install tf2ss`!

 | Library | Installation Complexity | Dependencies        | MATLAB Consistency | MIMO Support |
 |---------|-------------------------|---------------------|--------------------|--------------|